Brace yourself, for today’s fuckery is like dessert at a hippie festival – raw with a hint of sweet at the end.

 I believe that this is one of the key psychological reasons why people get stuck in self-defeating behaviors.

-We might be able to file it under I’ll deal with it later, but it’s there, following us around, whispering sweet nothings in our ear.
+We might be able to file it under I’ll deal with it later for a while, but it’s there, following us around, whispering sweet nothings in our ear.
 Only we don’t take them as sweet nothings, we take them as annoying reminders that we need to get our shit together.

 When this point has been reached and change is on your horizon, just know that it takes balls, it takes commitment and it takes getting cozy with fear.